VakhoKontridze/VComponents/README.md

 ![ManualInstallation2](./img/ManualInstallation2.jpg)

-3. Go to the target settings for your app, under "General" tab, and find "Frameworks, Libraries, and Embedded Content".
+3. Go to the target settings for your app, under "General" tab, find "Frameworks, Libraries, and Embedded Content".
 Set the VComponents.framework to “Embed & Sign”.

 ![ManualInstallation3](./img/ManualInstallation3.jpg)

-### Building
+### Building Your Own Target

 Since VComponents is open-source, you can clone the project and build the framework target yourself.